TYPO3-Documentation/TYPO3CMS-Reference-InsideTypo3/Documentation/CoreArchitecture/AccessControl/UsersAndGroups/Index.rst

 relation to the page where a record belongs.
 Since no pages can have the id of zero, this is the id of the root.
 Notice that only "admin" users can edit records in the page root!

+If you need non-admin users to create new backend users, have a look at the TYPO3 system extension `sys_action` for a possible solution.